melissasage/pokemon-deep-blue/README.md

 - Login to bot account is sometimes unsuccessful for unknown reasons.
 - Bot may freeze or crash when one of its pokemon faints.
+- Algorithm occasionally attempts to switch to the active pokemon, and then freezes.